r-elsa/pattern-matching/documentation/user_guide.md

 ##### Suffixes for WORD SEARCH (not for AUTOCOMPLETE)

 - Each path from *root* (first character) of to *leaf* ($) represents a suffix.
-- The trie is implemented by storing each string.
+- The trie is implemented by storing each suffix.

            francis wants to ... in the bronx zoo$ rancis wants to ... in the bronx zoo$